pjfoley/pci-blackbox/README.md

 - PCI-DSS compliant.

-- Open sourced under the MIT-license
+- Open sourced under the MIT-license.

+- JSON API.

 This module is **work in progress** and has not been put into production yet.